 Charles Darwin's sense of humor

-Darwin's jokes were usually sarcastic and often told at someone else's expense.
+In his writings, Darwin jokes sometimes about other people — and not always in a kind way.
 All of the following comments are his, and they are in fact funny (though not really hilarious).

 (1) Darwin loved to hunt, and while a student at Cambridge spent much of his time in his rooms practicing with his gun.
 But instead of firing real bullets, he fired caps.
 He comments:

 The explosion of the cap caused a sharp crack, and I was told that the tutor of the college remarked, "What an extraordinary thing it is, Mr. Darwin seems to spend hours in cracking a horse-whip in his room, for I often hear the crack when I pass under his windows."

 (2) Darwin recalled his father, Robert Waring Darwin (right), as "the largest man whom I ever saw."
 Of him, Darwin writes: "Many persons were much afraid of him.
 I remember my father telling us one day with a laugh, that several persons had asked him whether